ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Lighting.md

 	- 3 - [[#Dim Light]]
 	- 2 - [[#Darkness]]
 	- 1 - [[#Void]]
+- If an area has two light sources affecting it, the light level is determined by the light source with the highest light level after modifiers.
 ## Bright Light
 - Bright light is created by very powerful sources such as a planet's nearby star, flares, or other things which create light but should not be directly looked at.
 - Typically, creatures can see into and within bright light clearly.